opain/TWAS-GSEA/README.md

 ##### --expression_ref

-A file containing gene expression values in a reference sample (e.g. the FUSION 1000 genomes reference).
-The first two columns are should FID and IID, then each column should contain gene expression data.
-An example is available [here](http://gitlab.psycm.cf.ac.uk/mpmop/gene-expression-risk-scoring/blob/master/CMC.BRAIN.RNASEQ_GeneX_all_MINI.csv).
+A file containing feature predictions in the target sample.
+This is output of the FeaturePred script.
+The first two columns are FID and IID, then each column contains feature predictions for each individual.
+An example is available here.
 The gene expression column names must match the values in the FILE column in the --twas_results file.
 IFRisk ignores the substring before the last '/' and the '.wgt.RDat' string when matching.
-For example, the column name for the gene expression corresponding to the first value of the [example TWAS results](http://gitlab.psycm.cf.ac.uk/mpmop/gene-expression-risk-scoring/blob/master/ukbiobank-2017-1160-prePRS-fusion.tsv.GW) should be 'CMC.LOC643837'.
-The file must be readable by the fread function in R.
+For example, the column name for the gene expression corresponding to the first value of the example TWAS results should be 'CMC.LOC643837'.
+The file can whitespace or comma delimited.
+If the file name ends .gz, the file will be assumed to gzipped.

 ##### --gmt_file (for gene set analysis)